 Sometimes an employer will challenge the claim.
 For example, they may know you have a pre-existing heart condition and try to attribute a heart attack you reported as work-related to your lifestyle rather than your work.
 These disputes can jeopardize a valid case if not properly defended.
 It is important to have good advice when handling such challenges.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Represent Injured Workers and Their Families
+New Jersey Construction Injury Lawyers at Pietras Saracino Smith & Meeks, LLP Represent Injured Workers and Their Families